perlin-network/wavelet/site/docs/tech/graph.md

 - transaction is not valid (see [Transaction validation](#transactionvalidation))

 If none of the above is true, then transaction will be added to one of the indices, which won't affect graph structure, call it temporary transactions.
 In order for transaction to be part of the graph it should be "complete" - graph should have all of the parents of the transaction and they should be "complete" as well.
-This validation is performed only for transaction with depth below root depth by exactly [MaxParentsPerTransaction](https://github.com/perlin-network/wavelet/blob/master/sys/const.go#L65) rounds.
+This validation is performed only for transaction with depth below root depth by exactly [MaxParentsPerTransaction](https://github.com/perlin-network/wavelet/blob/master/sys/const.go#L65) levels.
 Doing so we allow for some "old" transactions to be added without requirements for parent to be present and complete.
 All of the missing or incomplete parents will be stored as missing transactions (see downloading transactions).
 And for those which present in the graph, they will be stored in `children` index.
 If at least one of the ancestors is missing, transaction will be stored in `incomplete` index and error will be returned.